mami-project/draft-trammell-plus-legitimate-firewall/draft-trammell-plus-statefulness.md

 # State Machine

-[EDITOR'S NOTE: inputs from Seoul meeting: (1) we need an associating->associated transition to get three packets instead of two, for a return routability "proof".
-That third packet can't simply be 'two packets in this direction'; the third has to prove the source saw the second.
-(2) need a return from stop to biflow on stop cancellation, to keep state from being dropped and recycled, recovering from stop injection.
-This itself needs to be designed to keep it from being a reflection vector.]

 A transport-independent state machine for on-path devices is shown in
 {{fig-states}}.
 It was designed to have the following properties: